-2010-17 National Student Clearinghouse Enrollment, Persistence and Degree Attainment Report
+2011-18 National Student Clearinghouse Enrollment, Persistence and Degree Attainment Report

-Executive Summary for the 2010-2017 National Student Clearinghouse Enrollment, Persistence and Degree Attainment Report
+Executive Summary for the 2011-2018 National Student Clearinghouse Enrollment, Persistence and Degree Attainment Report

-The 2010-2017 National Student Clearinghouse Enrollment, Persistence and Degree Attainment Report represents an analysis of data generated by Newark High School's participation in The National Student Clearinghouse.
+The 2011-2018 National Student Clearinghouse Enrollment, Persistence and Degree Attainment Report represents an analysis of data generated by Newark High School's participation in The National Student Clearinghouse.
 Newark High School became a member of The National Student Clearinghouse in 2008.
-In the 2016-17 school year, the district exceeded the necessary six consecutive years of enrollment and progression data required to determine 4-, 5- and 6year (considered on-time) completion rates for Bachelor's degree seekers in the Class of 2011.
+In the 2016-17 school year, the district exceeded the necessary six consecutive years of enrollment and progression data required to determine 4-, 5- and 6-year (considered on-time) completion rates for Bachelor's degree seekers in the Class of 2011.

-Among the most significant overall findings from the 2010-2017 Newark High School graduating classes were:
+Among the most significant overall findings from the 2011-2018 Newark High School graduating classes were:

-- On average, half of the high school graduates (50%) from this period enrolled in college the first fall following high school graduation.
-(Graph CH12) - On average, these cohorts were three times more likely to choose a 4-year rather than a 2-year college.
-(Graph CH14) - Students who enrolled in college during this period were 9 times more likely to choose an in-state college.
-(Graph CH15) - Of the fifteen most common colleges of enrollment for the first fall after high school graduation, two colleges enrolled 65% of the students: The Ohio State University (main and regional campuses), 42% and Central Ohio Technical College, 23%.
+- On average, almost half of the high school graduates (49%) from this period enrolled in college the first fall following high school graduation.
+(Graph CH12) - On average, these cohorts were almost four times more likely to choose a 4-year rather than a 2-year college.
+(Graph CH14) - Students who enrolled in college during this period were about 9 times more likely to choose an in-state college.
+(Graph CH15) - Of the fifteen most common colleges of enrollment for the first fall after high school graduation, two colleges enrolled 63% of the students: The Ohio State University (main and regional campuses), 42% and Central Ohio Technical College, 21%.
 (Graph CH16) - On average, 72% of the students who enrolled in college the first year after high school returned for a second year of college.
 (Graph CH17) - Students enrolled in private colleges the first year after high school were more likely to persist to a second year of college than were students who enrolled in public colleges.
 (Graph CH18) - Students enrolled in four-year colleges the first year after high school were more likely to persist to a second year of college than were students who enrolled in two-year colleges.
-(Graph CH19) - From the classes of 2010-2016, students have earned 329 college degrees.
+(Graph CH19) - From the classes of 2011-2017, students have earned 306 college degrees.
 (Graph CH28)